madcatdev/tinyfl/README.md

 Hardware

+All PCB files, schemes and gerbers can be found [within latest release](https://github.com/madcatdev/tinyfl/releases).
 You can make the PCB at home because its layout is based off DIY technologies, such as photoresist.
 The Pattern for this can be found in the .pdf file.
-In this case, bottom layer is not required, you can make a single-layer PCB with only 3 copper-wired vias on the bottom.
+In this case, bottom copper layer is not required, you can make a single-layer PCB with only 3 copper-wired vias on the bottom.
-Or You can order those PCBs from China here https://www.pcbway.com/project/shareproject/TinyFL_LED_Driver.html
+Or You can order those [PCBs from China here](https://www.pcbway.com/project/shareproject/TinyFL_LED_Driver.html)

 You will also need some soldering skills in order to solder it.
 For firmware uploading you can use an SOIC-8 Test Clip or you can directly solder thin wires to Attiny pads and connect them to a programmer.

-Detailed project description and history of creation is here (in Russian) https://habr.com/ru/post/464673/
+Detailed project description and history of creation [is here (in Russian)](https://habr.com/ru/post/464673/)